engagelct/redactpw/README.md

 ```
 ./redact.sh string_to_redact folder_to_redact_in/
 ```

+Works on files with extension ".log", but this can be changed in the script.

-History expansion is being prevented with set +H, but this is unnecessary with WSL.
+History expansion is being prevented with "set +H", but this is unnecessary with WSL.